 Since the association between the local address and the remote address is changed, the complexity and overhead when configuring all association time windows is reduced, as only one instance per association needs to be updated.

+No changes to EP_RP and not modifying any existing attributes, minimizing the impact on inheritance relationships and reducing unexpected backward compatibility issues.

+In case of large satellite constellation, the number of EP instances will be the same as in terrestrial network case.

 Cons:

-Since the definition of the attribute in EP_RP is changed, the impact on the current NRM needs to be carefully evaluated, e.g. whether it will have an impact on other IOCs inheriting from EP_RP.

-Leads to potential backward compatibility issues.

 Potential solution#<2>: